Jozka-Tjeris/Sokoban-With-Floors/README.md

 - A browser
 - Node Package Manager (NPM)

-## Build Instructions:
+## Build Instructions for Local Usage:
 Open a terminal in the same directory as the root of the project directory

-Run the following command: npm install (only needs to be done once)
+Run the following command: npm install (only needs to be done once) Then run: npm run dev

-Open a second terminal

-In the first terminal: npm run dev

-In the second terminal: npx vite

-Open the link displayed on the terminal when entering "npx vite" onto a browser tab (It should be something like "http://localhost:5173/index.html")
+Open the link displayed on the terminal afterwards

 ## Usage:
 Launch the app, pick a level on the left menu, play the game